-RECOGNISING that nuclear energy represents an essential resource for the development and invigoration of industry and will permit the advancement of the cause of peace,
+Recognizing that nuclear energy represents an essential resource for the development and invigoration of industry and will permit the advancement of the cause of peace.

-CONVINCED that only a joint effort undertaken without delay can offer the prospect of achievements commensurate with the creative capacities of their countries,
+Convinced that only a joint effort undertaken without delay can offer the prospect of achievements commensurate with the creative capacities of their countries,

-RESOLVED to create the conditions necessary for the development of a powerful nuclear industry which will provide extensive energy resources, lead to the modernisation of technical processes and contribute, through its many other applications, to the prosperity of their peoples,
+Resolved to create the conditions necessary for the development of a powerful nuclear industry which will provide extensive energy resources, lead to the modernization of technical processes and contribute, through its many other applications, to the prosperity of their peoples,

-ANXIOUS to create the conditions of safety necessary to eliminate hazards to the life and health of the public,
+Anxious to create the conditions of safety necessary to eliminate hazards to the life and health of the public,

-DESIRING to associate other countries with their work and to co-operate with international organisations concerned with the peaceful development of atomic energy,
+Desiring to associate other countries with their work and to co-operate with international organizations concerned with the peaceful development of atomic energy,

-HAVE DECIDED TO create a European Atomic Energy Community (EURATOM) and to this end have designated as their Plenipotentiaries:
+Have decided to create a European Atomic Energy Community (Euratom) and to this end have designated as their Plenipotentiaries:

-Mr. Paul-Henri SPAAK, Minister for Foreign Affairs,

-Baron J. Ch.
-SNOY et d'OPPUERS, Secretary-General of the Ministry of Economic Affairs, Head of the Belgian Delegation to the Intergovernmental Conference;
+Mr Paul-Henri Spaak, Minister for Foreign Affairs Baron J. Ch.
+Snoy et d'Oppuers, Secretary-General of the Ministry of Economic Affairs, Head of the Belgian Delegation to the Intergovernmental Conference;

-Dr. Konrad ADENAUER, Federal Chancellor,

-Professor Dr. Walter HALLSTEIN, State Secretary of the Federal Foreign Office;
+The President of the Federal Republic of Germany: Dr Konrad Adenauer, Federal Chancellor, Professor Dr Walter Hallstein, State Secretary of the Federal Foreign Office;

-Mr. Christian PINEAU, Minister for Foreign Affairs,

-Mr. Maurice FAURE, Under-Secretary of State for Foreign Affairs;
+Mr Christian Pineau, Minister for Foreign Affairs, Mr Maurice Faure, Under-Secretary of State for Foreign Affairs;

-Mr. Antonio SEGNI, President of the Council of Ministers,

-Professor Gaetano MARTINO, Minister for Foreign Affairs;
+Mr Antonio Segni, President of the Council of Ministers, Professor Gaetano Martino, Minister for Foreign Affairs;

-Mr. Joseph BECH, President of the Government, Minister for Foreign Affairs,

-Mr. Lambert SCHAUS, Ambassador, Head of the Luxembourg Delegation to the Intergovernmental Conference;
+Mr Joseph Bech, President of the Government, Minister for Foreign Affairs, Mr Lambert Schaus, Ambassador, Head of the Luxembourg Delegation to the Intergovernmental Conference;

-Mr. Joseph Luns, Minister for Foreign Affairs,
+Mr Joseph Luns, Minister for Foreign Affairs,

-Mr. J. LINTHORST HOMAN, Head of the Netherlands Delegation to the Intergovernmental Conference;
+Mr. J. Linthorst Homan, Head of the Netherlands Delegation to the Intergovernmental Conference;

-WHO, having exchanged their Full Powers, found in good and due form, HAVE AGREED as follows:
+Who, having exchanged their Full Powers, found in good and due form, have agreed as follows.